On the complexity of cusped non-hyperbolicity: Background

 $\Sigma$ is \emph{$\partial$-parallel} when it is isotopic relative to its boundary to a subsurface of $\partial \TT$.

 $\Sigma$ is \emph{essential} (assuming it is not a sphere) when it is incompressible, $\partial$-incompressible, and not $\partial$-parallel.

-$\TT$ is \emph{toroidal} when it is irreducible and $\partial$-irreducible and admits an essential torus. \end{dfn}
+$\TT$ is \emph{toroidal} when it is irreducible and $\partial$-irreducible and admits an essential torus. \end{definition}

-We refer the reader to \cite{JR03} for a simple ``shrinking'' normalization procedure that produces normal such surfaces from non-normal ones.

-Now, we have the following summary which is collection of classical results.
-We point the reader to \cite{Matveev07} (see also \cite{JT95}) as it provides a self-contained set of proofs of these results and is framed in a way most convenient for our subsequent arguments.
-This proposition is of fundamental importance to this paper, and is how we structure our certificate of non-hyperbolicity and its verification.

-\begin{prop} There is a finite set $\FF$ of normal surfaces computable from $\TT$, such that the following is true: \begin{itemize} \item if there is an embedded $P^2$, then there is one in $\FF$; \item otherwise, if there is an essential $S^2$, then there is one in $\FF$; \item otherwise, if there is a compressing $D^2$, then there is one in $\FF$; \item otherwise, if there is an essential $K^2$, then there is one in $\FF$; \item otherwise, if there is an essential $T^2$, then there is one in $\FF$; \item otherwise, if there is an essential $M^2$, then there is one in $\FF$; \item otherwise, if there is an essential $A^2$, then there is one in $\FF$. \end{itemize} \end{prop}
+\begin{proposition} Suppose $\TT$ is an orientable material triangulation of a 3-manifold.
+Let $\FF$ be the set of fundamental normal surfaces in $\TT$ up to normal isotopy.
+Then \begin{itemize} \item if there is an embedded $P^2$, then there is one in $\FF$; \item otherwise, if there is an essential $S^2$, then there is one in $\FF$; \item otherwise, if there is a compressing $D^2$, then there is one in $\FF$; \item otherwise, if there is an essential $K^2$, then there is one in $\FF$; \item otherwise, if there is an essential $T^2$, then there is one in $\FF$; \item otherwise, if there is an essential $M^2$, then there is one in $\FF$; \item otherwise, if there is an essential $A^2$, then there is one in $\FF$. \end{itemize} \end{proposition}

-\begin{proof} Suppose $\TT$ is an orientable triangulation.
-Let $\mathcal{F}$ be the set of fundamental normal surfaces.
+\begin{proof} Suppose $\TT$ is an orientable material triangulation.
+Let $\mathcal{F}$ be the set of fundamental normal surfaces (up to normal isotopy).

 \begin{description}